heathermiller/scala-pickling/index.md

 - At this time, `Double`s are not supported by our **binary** pickle format.
 However, all other numerics (`Float`, `Int`, `Long`, etc) are.
 (Note that all primitives are supported by the JSON pickle format, however.)
 - At this time, pickling and unpickling the Scala `Unit` type is not supported.
 - As indicated in the "future work" section of the paper, pickling closures is not yet supported, as an arbitrary closure can capture arbitrarily anything in its environment.
-This is beyond the scope of the current paper, and has required a solution specialized to closures (this is work done in parallel, but separate from the paper submitted to OOPSLA).
+This is beyond the scope of the current paper, and has required a solution specialized to closures.